 - Sending Messages: Your application should be configured to send outgoing messages first through Twilio.
 Your previous short code provider should be enabled as a backup, where requests are re-tried with this provider when an

-DELIVEREDstatus is returned from Twilio.
+UNDELIVEREDstatus is returned.
 Some carriers do not immediately de-activate the existing provider when activating a new provider, so checking the message delivery status is necessary to prevent duplicate messages.
 For more information about tracking outgoing message delivery status, please see our guide Track Delivery Status of Messages.

 The Twilio Short Code Operations Team will notify you when we have received word that all wireless carriers have migrated their traffic.
 All of your short code traffic should be successfully sent and received at this point, so you can then discontinue service with your old provider, and turn off the redundant configurations.